 8. Solo Cup Lines

-The lines on a red solo cup can actually be used to measure standard alcohol quantities.
-The bottom line is the equivalent of a hard alcohol shot, the middle line is the equivalent of a glass of wine, and the top line is the equivalent of a glass of beer.
+The lines on a red Solo cup actually help measure standard alcohol quantities.
+The bottom line represents a shot of hard alcohol, the middle line corresponds to a glass of wine, and the top line equals a glass of beer.

 9. Ladle Hole